Arms Warrior PvP Talents and Builds (Shadowlands / 9.1)

 Double Time is a very niche talent, which should only be used vs casters that are very difficult to catch up to in 2v2.
 A good example is Marksmanship Hunter where it can be more beneficial to play with extra mobility, should you lack spells like Blessing of Freedom on your team.

 Impending Victory help to cover up Arms' lack of self healing, but cannot compare to the power of having an on-demand stun.
 When used well, Storm Bolt can prevent more damage than Impending Victory can heal back, and also has its offensive value.

 Tier 3 (Level 30) Talents

-Massacre amplifies your already incredible finishing power by letting you Execute on a higher threshold.
-A very strong talent, especially since Execute can sometimes do more damage than 35% of a player's health.
+Massacre amplifies your already-incredible finishing power by letting you Execute on a higher threshold.
+This is a very strong talent, especially since Execute can sometimes do more damage than 35% of a player's health.

 Rend is another good choice in this tier.
 This DoT deals a decent amount of damage and amplifies your critical damage against affected targets.
-Because critical strike is not that beneficial of a stat, the bonus critical damage falls short.
-It is recommended to only consider playing Rend vs high armor targets in a pressure composition such as TSG.
+This bonus critical damage is additive and not multiplicative, meaning if you have 200% critical damage, it will add up to 210% critical damage.
+It is recommended to only consider playing Rend vs high-Armor targets in a pressure composition such as TSG.

 Tier 4 (Level 35) Talents

 Defensive Stance is what defines the Arms Warrior durability.
 An on-demand 20% permanent wall is incredibly powerful, and more than what any other spec can offer.
-Despite the 20% damage reduction it applies to you in PvP, this talent is still the best for its defensive applications.
+Despite the 20% reduction to damage dealt it applies to you in PvP, this talent is still the best for its defensive applications.
 This talent is mandatory for competitive PvP.

 Tier 5 (Level 40) Talents